-- Ask your docor or nurse about medication to help prevent or lessen nausea, vomiting, diarrhea, constipation, headaches, and pain.
+- Ask your doctor or nurse about medicine to help stop or lessen nausea, throwing up, loose bowel movements, constipation, headaches, and pain.

 - Mouth care is very important.
 Your mouth care should consist of regular, gentle cleaning of your teeth and dentures and rinsing your mouth with a mixture of ½ teaspoon of salt in 8 ounces of water or ½ teaspoon of sodium bicarbonate (baking soda) in 8 ounces of water.
 This should be done at least after every meal and at bedtime.

-- Do not put anything on your rash or reddened skin unless your doctor or nurse says you may.
+- If you get a rash or reddened skin do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor for medicine if your rash is bothersome.
+Ask your doctor for medicine if your rash bothers you.

 Food and Drug Interactions

-- Check with your doctor or pharmacist about all other prescription medications and dietary supplements you are taking before starting this medication as there are a lot of known drug interactions with temsirolimus.
-In addition, if any new prescription, over-the-counter medication, or dietary supplement is started, check with your doctor or pharmacist to make sure that there are no known interactions
+- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are a lot of known drug interactions with everolimus.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.

 When to Call Your Doctor